 BY OSCAR WILDE

-This is an amazing novel of its times, but with an, unearthly theme.
-The biggest truth of life is.
-Everyone, wants to look beautiful and that too all throughout their lives.
-The offbeat novel profoundly captures this primeval topic.
+This is an amazing novel of its times but with an unearthly theme.
+The biggest truth of life is, everyone wants to look beautiful and that too all throughout their lives.
+This offbeat novel profoundly captures this primeval topic.
 Even in present times.
-You will find many celebrities and even average, well-to-do individuals going in for various beauty treatments, to keep their looks shipshape.
+You will find many celebrities and even average, well-to-do individuals going in for various beauty treatments to keep their looks shipshape.

 Oscar Wilde was born in Dublin, Ireland, in the year 1854.
 After a notable career as a poet, a lecturer, and even an editor, he published ‘The Picture of Dorian Gray’ in a monthly magazine in 1890.
 But he wasn’t satisfied with it.
 So he soon revised and lengthened it, for book publication in 1891.
 Wilde even wrote nine plays that included four celebrated comedies namely: Lady Windermere’s Fan, An ideal Husband, A Woman of No Importance, and The Importance of being Ernest.
 Sadly, Wilde died in Paris in the year 1900.

 I had read this eerie book long ago.
-The plot is not that easy to forget.
-As the essence of it keeps circling you, even, during your day to day existence—that is, how to keep your good looks alive.
-Remember, there are moments in life that can but change the drift of your pursuits.
+The story is not that easy to forget.
+As the essence of it keeps haunting you, even during your day to day existence—that is, how to keep your good looks alive.
+Remember, there are always moments in your life that can but change the drift of your pursuits.

 While waiting to begin his final sitting for artist Basil Hallward’s portrait of him.
 The beautiful, young Dorian Gray has a conversation that changes the very course of his life.
 Basil’s friend Lord Henry Wotton fills Dorian’s head with the idea that youth, beauty, and pleasure are all that matters in the world.
 He urges Dorian.
 To, indulge in all of life’s sensual joys.
 Before, age catches up and his good looks fade.